xitu/gold-miner/article/2021/RabbitMQ-and-SpringBoot-for-Real-Time-Messaging.md

 ![](https://cdn-images-1.medium.com/max/2000/1*EYd1qBpQDCnVlyd_NxAFTQ.png)

-I’ve been watching The Expanse for the last few months.
+I’ve been watching **The Expanse** for the last few months.
 It has space battles, warships, aliens, and lots of other cool sci-fi troops.
 It also shows some advanced software that allows the space stations to monitor and communicate with all of their space ships and rockets.
 Got me thinking — do we have the tools to build a backend for something like that today.
-The first thing that came to my mind —with RabbitMQ and SpringBoot.
+The first thing that came to my mind — with RabbitMQ and SpringBoot.

 ## The Problem Scenario

-We want to build a messaging system for the space station Tyco which monitors different parameters of its space ships and sends personal and common messages(and/or commands) to the spaceships.
+We want to build a messaging system for the space station **Tyco** which monitors different parameters of its space ships and sends personal and common messages(and/or commands) to the spaceships.
 The ships will send a periodic update to the station.
 They (the ships) can also have one-to-one communication with the station.

 ## Use Cases